Ground deicing of aircraft: Water pollution impacts

-Ethylene glycol and propylene glycol exert high levels of biochemical oxygen demand (BOD) during degradation in surface waters.
+Ethylene glycol and propylene glycol exert high levels of biochemical oxygen demand during degradation in surface waters.
 This process can adversely affect aquatic life by consuming oxygen needed by aquatic organisms for survival.
-Large quantities of dissolved oxygen (DO) in the water column are consumed when microbial populations decompose propylene glycol.
+Large quantities of dissolved oxygen in the water column are consumed when microbial populations decompose propylene glycol.

 Sufficient dissolved oxygen levels in surface waters are critical for the survival of fish, macroinvertebrates, and other aquatic organisms.
 If oxygen concentrations drop below a minimum level, organisms emigrate, if able and possible, to areas with higher oxygen levels, or eventually die.
 This effect can drastically reduce the amount of usable aquatic habitat.
-Reductions in DO levels can reduce or eliminate bottom feeder populations, create conditions that favor a change in a community's species profile, or alter critical food-web interactions.
+Reductions in dissolved oxygen levels can reduce or eliminate bottom feeder populations, create conditions that favor a change in a community's species profile, or alter critical food-web interactions.

 Mitigation

 Aircraft deicing can use a considerable amount of deicing fluids, generally hundreds of gallons per aircraft.
 Some airports recycle used deicing fluid, separating water and solid contaminants, enabling reuse of the fluid in other applications.
-Other airports have an on-site wastewater treatment facility, and/or send collected fluid to a municipal sewage treatment plant or a commercial wastewater treatment facility.
+Other airports have an on-site wastewater treatment facility, or send collected fluid to a municipal sewage treatment plant or a commercial wastewater treatment facility.